 Transitioning a child from a crib to a toddler bed.

-One evening, five minutes after I put my 3 year old girl in bed, as usual, I heard her steps next to our living room and saw her, in her 2 feet sleeping-sack next to me.
+One evening, five minutes after I put my 2,5 year old girl in bed, as usual, I heard her steps next to our living room and saw her, in her 2 feet sleeping-sack next to me.
 I could not believe it, that she actually jumped out of her crib and slowly walked into another room.
 Trying to hide my surprise I walked her back to her room without saying a word, hugged her briefly and put her in bed again.
 We were lucky that night was okay, but when the next evening came, she did the same thing, but louder and with more anger.
-I was surprised again knowing that she was sleep-trained at about 10 month of age and she has been sleeping very well and independently for about 2 years now…But I soon realised these things happen because kids tests their parents’ limits all over again, in different ways, all the way until teenage-hood. 😉
+I was surprised again knowing that she was sleep-trained around 10 month of age and she has been sleeping very well and independently for almost 2 years now…But I soon realised these things happen because kids tests their parents’ limits all over again, in different ways, all the way until teenage-hood. 😉

 At the same time you need to watch out for your kiddo’s safety.
 If the child can get out of its crib easily without any harm or risk of injury, you have the option to be creative and find another way to prevent her from doing it.
-You could lower the mattress as much as possible or even put it on the floor with the crib around it in a safely manner or give him a sleep sack which could prevent him from climbing out.
+You could lower the mattress as much as possible or even put it on the floor with the crib around it in a safely manner or give her a sleep sack without legs which could prevent her from climbing out.
 Or, depending on the child’s age and height, you can decide to move him or her into a toddler bed.

 So, when is the right time to move your child into a toddler bed?

 Some parents look at the kid’s signs like their verbal communication or wish to move to a bigger bed since they are already “big kids”.
 Some other parents try to postpone this move until their kid is about 3 years old since they have all been sleeping well in their own beds for quite some time.